Home

 That just about covers the available materials.
 Once you have decided on a material, next you have to decide what style you want.
 Most styles can be found in any of the above materials, the exception being glass doors, which are a style of their own.

 The most popular style today is the carriage house design.
-Real carriage garage doors are made of wood, and either swing, slide, or fold open.
-If you want the look without the maintenance headaches of wood, but with the convenience of a sectional overhead door, you can find carriage style garage doors in any material (except for glass, of course!).
+Real carriage house doors are made of wood, and either swing, slide, or fold open.
+If you want the look without the maintenance headaches of wood, but with the convenience of a sectional overhead door, you can find carriage style doors in any material (except for glass, of course!).

 Other styles include raised panel, recessed panel, flush panel, and ribbed rollup doors.
 An interesting alternative to the conventional overhead design is the bifold door.
 Bifold garage doors can either fold sideways or vertically.
 The vertical type folds outward and upward, and creates a bit of extra shelter underneath when it is open.